Love Island 2016: Where Are The Season 2 Cast Now

 Whilst they were adorable during the final episode of the season, Katie and Adam were the first couple to leave the villa and split.

-They went on to exchange some seriously fiesty tweets with Adam comparing the brunette beauty to a late night kebab; “It’s like when you’re eating a kebab after a night out & the first few bites taste good but then u realise that it really isn’t nice at all”.
+They went on to exchange some seriously fiesty tweets, with Adam comparing the brunette beauty to a late-night kebab, writing: “It’s like when you’re eating a kebab after a night out & the first few bites taste good but then u realise that it really isn’t nice at all [sic]."
 Ouch.

 Since then, Katie has focused on her social media presence while Adam has returned to wrestling.